brightcove/brightcove-player-sdk-ios-googlecast/README.md

 Delegate Methods
 ==========
-The BCOVGoogleCastManager has three delegate methods that you can use to know when major casting-related events have occured.
+BCOVGoogleCastManagerDelegate has four delegate methods that you can use to know when major casting-related events have occured.
 These are:

-* `- (void)switchedToLocalPlayback:(NSTimeInterval)lastKnownStreamPosition`: This method is called when a cast session ends.
+* `- (void)switchedToLocalPlayback:(NSTimeInterval)lastKnownStreamPosition` is called when a cast session ends.
-* `- (void)switchedToRemotePlayback`: This method is called when a cast session starts.
+* `- (void)switchedToRemotePlayback` is called when a cast session starts.
-* `- (void)currentCastedVideoDidComplete`: This method is called when a casted video has finished playing.
+* `- (void)currentCastedVideoDidComplete` is called when a casted video has finished playing.
-* `- (void)suitableSourceNotFound;`: This method is called when no suitable source is found to cast.
+* `- (void)suitableSourceNotFound` is called when no suitable source is found to cast.

 To take advantage of these events, simply set a delegate on the BCOVGoogleCastManager singleton.